Founder & Lead Editor

 Design and Build Quality

-Let's pop the hood.
-The upper uses New Balance's "FantomFit" technology.
-It’s an engineered mesh that is incredibly breathable—perfect for those humid summer runs where the pavement feels like a frying pan.
-It’s bonded rather than stitched, which keeps the weight down and reduces friction points.
+Pop the hood and it's clear where the updates went.
+The upper uses New Balance's “FantomFit” technology.
+It's an engineered mesh that breathes extremely well, perfect for humid summer runs when the pavement feels like a frying pan.
+It's bonded rather than stitched, which keeps weight down and cuts down on friction points.

-The star of the show, the midsole, is that PEBA/EVA FuelCell blend I mentioned.
-You’re looking at approx. 35mm in the heel and 29mm in the forefoot (a 6mm drop).
-It’s geometrically wider than the previous version, which adds a touch of stability, but don’t trick yourself into thinking this is a stability shoe.
-It’s neutral through and through.
+The star of the show is the midsole, that PEBA/EVA FuelCell blend.
+You're looking at approx. 35mm in the heel and 29mm in the forefoot (a 6mm drop).
+The base is wider than the previous version, which adds a touch of stability, but don't confuse that for a stability shoe.
+It's neutral through and through.

-For the outsole, they’ve added more rubber coverage in the forefoot compared to the v4.
-This was a necessary upgrade.
-The v4 was practically naked on the bottom, but the v5 has a herringbone-esque pattern that grips well on dry roads.
-However, because the foam is so soft and exposed in the midfoot, you might see some premature scuffing if you run on gravel or rougher trails.
+On the outsole, there's more rubber coverage in the forefoot than the v4.
+That upgrade was needed.
+The v4 was practically naked on the bottom, while the v5 uses a herringbone-esque pattern that grips well on dry roads.
+The trade-off is the exposed midfoot foam: it's soft, and it can scuff early if you run on gravel or rougher trails.

 Weight: 7.9 oz (224g) for a US Men's 9.5 and roughly 6.3 oz (180g) for Women.
 That is light.